kristinh12/grammable/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Grammable is an Instagram clone that was built using industry-standard, test-driven development following numerous red/green/refactor cycles.
+Users are able to create posts featuring a photo, and leave comments.

+Built With:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* RSpec

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bootstrap

-* ...
+* Devise